Mcilhaggis/tsx-react-shopping-cart/README.md

 # Shopping Cart with React and TS

-This project was built to explore working with TS and REACT, using Bootstrap for styling.
+This project was built to explore working with TS and REACT, using Bootstrap for styling and project intialised using Vite.
 A shopping cart application with a pop out window was developed.

 ## Installation and Setup Instructions